About WELLBUTRIN XL

 Also, due to the variety of different WELLBUTRIN XL generics, you could get a pill one month that appears different than the pill from the month before.4,6

 Another difference is SmartCoatTM technology.
 WELLBUTRIN XL uses this patented technology, allowing steady release of each dose.
 This means a consistent level of the active ingredient is available in the body over the course of each day.7-9

 The most common side effects of WELLBUTRIN XL include trouble sleeping, stuffy nose, dry mouth, dizziness, feeling anxious, nausea, constipation, and joint aches.1

 Talk to your healthcare professional about any side effects you have.
 Your healthcare professional may be able to help manage them.10,11

-First, tell your healthcare professional you want brand name WELLBUTRIN XL.
-Your healthcare professional has to fill the specific prescription when it states DAW1 or “brand medically necessary.”
+First, ask your healthcare professional if brand name WELLBUTRIN XL is right for you.
+Your pharmacist then has to fill the specific prescription when it states DAW1 or “brand medically necessary.”
 DAW1 means “dispense as written.”